 How to Build a Podcast Website Using WordPress In 2020

-One of the best things you can do to promote your podcast is to create a dedicated podcast website for it.
+Creating a dedicated podcast website is one of the best things you can do to promote your podcast.
 This can help you attract more listeners, better engage with your audience and offer several types of content (like written posts, videos, images, downloads, an eCommerce shop, and more).
 However, as a podcaster, you may not be sure how to go about building this type of podcast website.
 In this post, we’ll cover the process from A to Z.

 In this post, we’ll touch briefly on the benefits of running a podcast website.
 Then we’ll walk you through how to get started, step by step.
 Let’s get to work!

 The Benefits of Creating a WordPress Podcast Website

 While podcasting sites and social media platforms are essential to attracting an audience, websites still play a central role in online brand building.
 If you want your podcast to really take off, you can give it a head start by creating a home for it.

 On your podcast website you can feature old and new episodes, share information about you or your organization, and point listeners towards key resources.
 Most importantly, you can set up a contact page so people can get in touch with their comments, questions, and ideas.

 There are a lot of ways to build a podcast website, but we’re partial to WordPress.
 This free, open-source platform makes getting your site off the ground simple, yet provides access to a wealth of features for customizing it.

 In a previous article, we explored the reasons creating a WordPress podcast website is such a smart idea.
 Right now, let’s look at how to actually get your website up and running.

 How to Set Up a Podcast Website Using WordPress (In 4 Steps)